riteshh-ai/qsafe/README.md

 # QSAFE

-QSAFE is a disaster-assistance project for Nepal that combines a lightweight frontend UI, a Node.js backend API, and offline first nlp disaster assistant
+QSAFE is a disaster-assistance project for Nepal that combines a lightweight frontend UI, a Node.js backend API, and offline first disaster response system

 ## Repository Structure